 It will be at the IFC Center in NYC starting November 28th, and then in LA on December 5th at NoHo7.
 I think it expands to New Orleans and Miami after that, and a few other cities.
 Otherwise, it may just be on your cable provider on November 28th!

-For more information on BEFORE I DISAPPEAR, visit the film’s official website or on Facebook or Twitter.
+Thanks to Shawn for talking to us about BEFORE I DISAPPEAR.
+To learn more, visit the film’s official website or on Facebook or Twitter.

 If you’re an independent filmmaker or know of an independent film-related topic we should write about, email blogadmin@sagindie.org for consideration.